 An accident analysis report should be conducted for every accident, but also conducting an accident analysis for a near miss will create a safer workplace.
 It may seem excessive to treat every near miss as a full accident, but a near miss is just an accident where someone didn’t happen, this time.

-A quality accident analysis consists of a root cause of every underlying factor, and corrective action for all identified.
+A quality incident analysis consists of a root cause of every underlying factor, and corrective action for all identified.

-This accident analysis report includes a root cause worksheet and instructions of use, so including it in your accident investigation packet serves as a constant reminder.
+This incident analysis report includes a root cause worksheet and instructions of use, so including it in your accident investigation packet serves as a constant reminder.

-4 Reasons You Should Conduct an Accident Analysis for Accidents and Near Misses:
+Reasons to Conduct an Accident Analysis for all Incidents:

 - More incidents and observations mean more data to analyze